nicole-numfocus/pandas-czi/proposal.md

    efficient.
 The NumPy memory model isn't well-suited to variable-width text data.

-To solve the first issue, we'll implement a new extension type, `StringArray`, specifically for text data.
-With `StringArray`, users can write clearer and more correct code when working with text data.
+To solve the first issue we'll implement a new extension type, `StringArray`, specific to text data.
+With `StringArray` users can write clearer and more correct code when working with text data.
 This sub-item will be considered complete when a `StringArray` is available in a released version of Pandas.

-To solve the second issue (memory efficiency), we'll change `StringArray` to be backed by an alternative in-memory array, rather than a NumPy array of Python strings.
+To solve the second issue (memory efficiency) we'll change `StringArray` to be backed by an alternative in-memory array, rather than a NumPy array of Python strings.
 The alternative backing array will give better memory-efficiency, letting users work with larger datasets in memory and enable faster throughput